msink/kotlin-libui/docs/libui.ktx/-box/delete.md

 `fun delete(index: Int)`

-Deletes the nth control of the Box.
+Removes the widget at index from the box.